Hypercubers/hypercubing.xyz/docs/notation.md

 ## Algorithms

 A shorter notation was developed to write specific algorithms, such as RKT cancels.
 All letters besides `I` and `O` correspond to their -O variants. `R U R' U'` would mean `RO UO RO' UO'`.
 For the wide O cell flips, they are notated with 3D rotations, such as `{1-2}Oxz2`.
 Using 3D rotations in this way is totally arbitrary, and its only purpose is for execution.

+There is also a notation where you put a star after the name of a cell to mean that you twist it in any direction, such as `R*`.

 ## Rotations